Updated for Patch 6.2

 - Crusader Strike and Judgment should be used as often as possible to generate Holy Power.

 - Use Avenger’s Shield when available.
 When Grand Crusader procs use Avenger’s Shield for an extra charge of Holy Power.
-Avenger’s Shield can otherwise be used without the proc for extra damage and threat.
+Avenger’s Shield can otherwise be used without the proc for extra damage and threat and to interrupt any non boss mobs that need interrupting.

-- Use your tier 6 talent (eg: Light’s Hammer)
+- Use your tier 6 talent (Prism, Execution Sentence, Light’s Hammer)

 - Holy Wrath and Consecration provide extra damage and threat and should be used when you have nothing else available.

-- Hammer of Wrath should be used when the target is below 20% health.
+- Hammer of Wrath should be used when the target is below 35% health (20% without the perk.)

 When facing multiple targets